BattletechModders/SalvageOperations/README.md

 ### Hotkeys for 'Mech Assembly

 * Shift-(right mouse click) a 'Mech in the Storage to attempt to assemble that variant from available parts.
-* Shift-(right mouse click) the Storage tab to assemble using all availabe parts in your inventory.
+* Shift-(right mouse click) the Storage tab to assemble using all available parts in your inventory.

 ### Settings